fastoch/Networking/Cisco_IOS.md

 ## move from user exec mode to privileged exec mode
 `enable`
-you should be prompted for entering pwd, unless this is a brand new switch/router
+you should be prompted for entering a pwd, unless this is a brand new switch/router
-cmd prompt now ends with a pawn signe **#**
+cmd prompt now ends with a pawn sign **#**

+## display current time and date
+show clock

+## display software version
+show version

+if there's too much information to fit on the screen, you'll see the --More-- line at the bottom.
+you can use **space** to move through this information page by page, or you can use **enter** to move through it line by line
+just press **Q** to quit without seeing everything

 ## from privilege exec mode, you can enter global config mode
 `configure terminal`